jc-k91/rvgg/README.md

     I also had some UI ideas I wanted to implement, but decided on only adding a custom header.
 With the help of my UX/UI designer girlfriend, the custom headers were finished and looking great!

-    Once I had the base functionality and styling done, I made the page responsive to larger window sizes, and with that, the project is complete!
+    Once I had the base functionality and styling done, I made the page responsive to larger window sizes (it's definitely not perfect, but good enough for me to call it quits for the day), and with that, the project is complete!

 // FORESEEN CHALLENGES